manubot/manubot-ai-editor/README.md

 ```

 The tool will revise each paragraph of your manuscript and write back the revised files in the same directory.
+Finally, you can select which changes you want to keep or discard.

 ### Python API

 There is also a Python API that you can use to revise your manuscript.
-In this case, you don't need to also install Manubot, but only this package:
+In this case, you don't need to also install Manubot but only this package:

 ```bash
 pip install -U manubot-ai-editor